SkyWors/PHP-Motus/README.md

 	✅ Input "HôpItAL" will be correct,
 	✅ Input "  H ô  pi tal" will be correct.
 	❌ Input "Hopital" will be incorrect.
+	❌ Input "abcdefg" will be incorrect.
+	❌ Input "Serpent" will be incorrect.
+	❌ Input "Anticonstitutionnellement" will be incorrect.
 ```

 3. <u>Understand display</u>